- Do you need Planning Permission?

 - What are Planning Conditions?

-Sometimes the local authority will impose specific conditions like the materials you use.
+Sometimes the local authority will impose specific conditions like what materials you can use.

 If your scheme is using scaffolding you may need a licence especially if it’s on another owner’s land.